-By default, the parameter is log-transformed as indicated by the transformation log.
+By default, the parameter is log-transformed as indicated by the transformation \log .
 You can change the transformation to no transformation none, probit, or logit transformation.
-For details, see "Parameter Transformations" on page 4-37.
 For this example, keep the default log transform because it often improves the convergence.
 The Initial Untransformed Value is automatically set to the model value which is 0.5.

-- Enforce the biological parameters to stay positive by specifying the Untransformed Lower Bound and Untransformed Upper Bound as 1e-5 and 10, respectively. - 7 Similarly, add the following parameters: Cl Central, L0, L1, k12, and k21.
+- 7 Enforce the biological parameters to stay positive by specifying the Untransformed Lower Bound and Untransformed Upper Bound as 1e-5 and 10, respectively. - 8 Similarly, add the following parameters: Cl Central, L0, L1, k12, and k21.

-8 Select Pooled fit to estimate one set of parameters for all patients (population fit).
+9 Select Pooled fit to estimate one set of parameters for all patients (population fit).
 If you do not select Pooled fit, the app estimates one set of parameters for each patient (individual fit).

-- 9 The default error model is the constant error model.
+- 10 The default error model is the constant error model.
 SimBiology supports constant, proportional, exponential, and combined error models.
-For details, see "Error Models" on page 4-44.
-For now, use the constant error model. - 10 Keep the rest of the fitting settings unchanged.
+For details, see "Error Models" on page 4-42.
+For now, use the constant error model. - 11 Keep the rest of the fitting settings unchanged.
 These settings are - Estimation Method The default method is lsqnonlin if you have Optimization Toolbox.
 If you do not, the app uses fminsearch.

-STIMATION METHOD Use a global solver Isqnonlin fminsearch fminunc fmincon ○ Isqcurvefit
+ESTIMATION METHOD Use a global solver Isqnonlin fminsearch fminunc fmincon ○ Isqcurvefit

-For more information, see "Supported Methods for Parameter Estimation in SimBiology" on page 4-42.
+For more information, see "Supported Methods for Parameter Estimation in SimBiology" on page 4-40.